snowmerak/fodman/README.md

 1. unzip the zip file to `$HOME/fodman/bin`.
 2. add `$HOME/fodman/bin` to path variable.
 3. run `fodman` on your terminal app.

-I will add a option create desktop entry for linux.
+4. if you want to create desktop entry, click the `create desktop entry` button.

 ## Features